 While there are multiple diseases that may have a connection with exposure to PFAS, only some of these health issues deem you eligible for taking legal action.
 This is because there is a definitive causal relation between these diseases and exposure to PFAS.
 These are some of the health problems you can develop as a result of drinking water contaminated with PFOA, as well as the diagnoses that make you eligible for filing a claim:

-If you are a veteran or a family member of one who was stationed on Plattsburgh Air Force Base for at least 1 year and subsequently developed a disease, do not hesitate to reach out to our legal team, as we have over three decades of experience in pursuing compensation for the victims of toxic exposure.
-While complex and tedious, the process will require minimal involvement on your part, as you will only have to send your attorney your military and medical records.
-This way, you will have more time to focus on your health and treatment.
-If you are too ill to take legal action, a family member can step in and help you with the process.
-Eventually, you will receive the maximum compensation available if you choose to work with our resourceful legal team.
-Finally, it is worthy of note that if you already receive disability compensation from the VA, you can still file a claim with Alameda Naval Base, as you are entitled to money from both.
+If you are a veteran or a family member of one who was stationed on Plattsburgh Air Force Base for at least 1 cumulative year and subsequently developed a disease, do not hesitate to reach out to our team, as we have over three decades of experience in pursuing compensation for the victims of toxic exposure.
+The process is quick and easy, over the phone and will require minimal involvement on your part.
+If you are found eligible for a PFAS claim, a skilled attorney will file one on your behalf.
+Eventually, you will receive the maximum compensation available if you choose to work with us.

 10 Minutes Over the Phone